 — Lucy Mallory

-What is an acorn but an oak deprived of its branches, leaves, trunk, roots, i.e. all its forms and features, but which is concentrated in its essence, in its productive force, which can again reclaim everything it has discarded?
-This impoverishment is therefore only an external reduction.
+What is the acorn but the oak deprived of its branches, leaves, trunk, roots, i.e. all its forms and features, but which is concentrated in its essence, in its productive force, which can again reclaim everything it has discarded?
+This impoverishment is therefore only a superficial reduction.
 To return to one’s eternity—that is what it means to die.
 To die does not mean to perish, but to return to one’s potentiality.

 — Amiel